Follow this free crochet pattern to learn how to make an amazing crochet bobble blanket. Easy crochet blanket pattern for beginners.

 This post contains affiliate links meaning I may receive a small commission from purchases made at no extra cost to you.

-For the original, I used Mighty Stitch Super Bulky Yarn from WeCrochet.
-I wanted to recreate the pattern using worsted weight.
-This time I used Yarn bee soft and sleek and I am obsessed with how it turned out.
+For the original design, I used a more chunky yarn, Mighty Stitch Super Bulky Yarn from WeCrochet.
+I wanted to recreate the pattern using worsted weight yarn.
+This time I used Yarn Bee Soft and Sleek and I am obsessed with how it turned out.

 I still kept the furry trim though, I’m a sucker for faux fur yarn.